 Yaquina Head Lighthouse, Newport, Oregon

-The Yaquina (ya -KWIN- eh) Head Lighthouse in Newport, not to be confused with Yaquina Bay Lighthouse, is a spectacular place to visit.
+The Yaquina Head Lighthouse (pronounced ya -KWIN- eh) in Newport, not to be confused with Yaquina Bay Lighthouse, is a spectacular place to visit.
 The 93 foot tower is located on a narrow point of land jutting due west, nearly 1 mile into the Pacific Ocean north of Newport, at Yaquina Head Outstanding Natural Area.

 Directions: Yaquina Head is located about 3 miles north of Newport in the Agate Beach area.
 Turn at the Yaquina Head Outstanding Natural Area and continue about a mile to the lighthouse.